darthkrallt/AO3rdr/README.txt

 TODO
 - bugsquashin'
 - Get a nice icon
-- Credits page/area (plus license and link to source)
 - Read only mode for browsing in private mode

 WISHLIST (not for this release)